OpenWave-GW/OpenWave-1KB/README.md

 4.  *If you are using Raspbian on a Raspberry Pi2.
 Please use root account, that will help you to avoid privilege issues.
 You might get trouble if you find your DSO is connected as ttyACM0.
 Your will have to change some system configuration files manually.*

+5.  *Both Windows 10 and Windows 11 come with built-in USB Virtual COM Port (VCP) drivers.
+Therefore, the USB driver dso_vpo_v108.zip that we provide is not necessary on Windows 10/11.

 Development Tools
 ------------